reritom/Pathfinder/README.md

 The maze handles the environment, while the bot determines how to traverse the environment to reach its objective.
 The Pathfinder runs 'rounds' in a loop where the maze provides the environment information to the bot in the form of a context which contains the blocks and the available positions.
 The bot then uses a combination of static and dynamic heuristic calculations to find its way to the desired location.

+## Demos
+Before explaining everything take a look below at the plots generated for a given run of the program.
+In each of the plots, the bot is following the same path, but we are plotting different things the bot considers in its pathfinding calculation.

 ### Positional plot demo
+In this plot, you see the bot, and the surroundings provided to the bot as available positions for its given location
 ![Position Demo](demo/demo_mp.gif)
 ### Static plot demo
+The static plot shows the static heuristics for all the positions known to the bot at the given time
 ![Static Demo](demo/demo_sp.gif)
 ### Dynamic plot demo
+The dynamic plot shows the dynamic heuristics for all the positions known to the bot at the given time (there get recalculated each round)
 ![Dynamic Demo](demo/demo_dp.gif)

 ## Maze